jsarnowski96/onlineZTM/README.md

 Certain virtual machines struggle with the application, thus some of its features may not work as intended - launching onlineZTM on physical device is the most reliable way of testing it.
 Currently the only affected modules seem to be `LoginActivity` and `TimetableActivity`.

 Symptoms:
-- user cannot log in as Anonymous user (though the job is run correctly in the background- a possible workaround is to hit "Sign in" button, but user will be greeted with "Welcome back, null" - most likely a UI-related bug)
+- user cannot get past Login screen while logging in as Anonymous user (though the job is run correctly in the background- a possible workaround is to hit "Sign in" button, but user will be greeted with "Welcome back, null" - most likely a UI-related bug)
 - `TimetableActivity` may be unresponsive and/or user is immidiately kicked back to `MainActivity` screen (no available workaround so far)

 Apart from that, sometimes Toast message is triggered more than once - most likely performance-related issue, on physical device it's almost non-existing.